amzn/basis-point-sets/README.md

 ![Teaser Image](bps_demo.png)

-*FAQ*: what is the key difference between standard occupancy voxels, TSDF and the proposed BPS representation?
+**FAQ**: key differences between standard occupancy voxels, TSDF and the proposed BPS representation:

-_*Answer*_: every BPS cell stores some _continuous global information_ instead of simple binary flags or local distances.
-In the latter case, most of the voxels remain empty and, moreover, the feature vector will change dramatically when slight translations or rotations are applied to an object.
-In comparison, every BPS cell always stores some information about the encoded object and the feature vector changes smoothly with respect to affine transformations.
-From this also stems the second important observation: when every cell stores some global information, we can use a _smaller number of cells in order to represent the shape accurately_, thus avoiding the cubical complexity of the extensive grid representation.
-BPS also allows arrangements different from a standard rectangular grid.
-Empirically, *simply substituting occupancy voxels with  BPS directional vectors results in +9% accuracy improvement of a VoxNet-like Conv3D network on a ModelNet40 classification challenge*,  exceeding performance of the PointNet\PointNet++ frameworks while having an order of magnitude less floating point operations.
+- continuous global information instead of simple binary flags or local distances in the cells;
+- smaller number of cells in order to represent shape accurately;
+- cell arrangements different from a standard rectangular grid;
+- significant improvement in performance: *simply substituting occupancy voxels with  BPS directional vectors results in +9% accuracy improvement of a VoxNet-like Conv3D network on a ModelNet40 classification challenge*,  exceeding performance of the PointNet\PointNet++ frameworks while having an order of magnitude less floating point operations.